craigl33/solution-file-processing/README.md

 If problems occur, see the Troubleshooting section in the [Documentation](docs/Documentation.md).

-Final step is to install the package locally, if you don't want to load it only relative to the project folder:
+The final step is to install the package locally (if you don't want to load it only relative to the project folder):

-    python -m pip install -e .
+    pip install -e .

 ## Usage
 In the same project folder, create a new python file and import the package: